 2021 Faculty Advancement Seed Grants Request for Proposals

 Duke University is committed to advancing faculty excellence by fostering an inclusive and respectful environment where all faculty can thrive.
-The Office of the Vice Provost for Faculty Advancement furthers that commitment by supporting all faculty and their academic programs.
+The Office for Faculty Advancement furthers that commitment by supporting all faculty and their academic programs.
 Seed grants are intended to provide a financial head start for novel faculty development initiatives within academic units (schools, departments, divisions, centers and institutes) that aim to foster a sense of community and a welcoming and respectful climate for all members.

 Guidelines and Theme